undetected in society, but the people living with the narcissists know all too well the neglect, abuse

 They become overly sensitive to narcissistic injury which is any perceived threat, rather it be real or

 imagined the narcissist’s self-esteem or self-worth.
-In order to maintain their illusion and protec
+In order to maintain their illusion and protect

 their ‘false self’ they seek narcissistic supply from unsuspecting victims.